tsl143/itsopensource/content/blog/how-to-git-config/index.md

 ```

-**Note** - If you do this inside a git repo, this will only be available for that repo, if you want to do it globally and add ``--global`` flag:
+**Note** - If this is done inside a git repo, the change will only be available for that repo, if you want to do it globally then add ``--global`` flag:

 ```bash
 git config --global push.default current